What is Weed Wax? Everything You Need to Know

 Today, we’re going to make the situation slightly less complicated by answering the various questions you may have surrounding weed wax.
 By the end of this article, you’ll be able to describe what weed wax is, the creation process, and the process behind determining its safety.

 You may learn a few new words, but in the end, you’ll have the necessary knowledge for a more comprehensive understanding of this particular cannabis concentrate!

 Weed wax is a potent and concentrated cannabis product with a THC potency of 60-80% or more.
 This highly concentrated dose of THC is far higher than standard dried cannabis flower.

 Weed wax is an extract along the same lines as other cannabis extracts, such as shatter or crumble.
-It is considered a subcategory of butane hash oils (BHO), along with budder and the concentrates mentioned above.
-We’ll explore this extraction process in the following section.
+It is considered a subcategory of butane hash oils (BHO).

 When dabbing weed wax, users experience a full flavour profile complete with all the terpenes found in the cannabis plant.
 If you’re unclear as to what dabbing is, we’ll outline the process a little later on.

 While they bear many similarities, producers create weed wax using a slightly different process than shatter or crumble.
 The significant difference between these concentrates is the final consistency and colour of the product.